syncfusion-content/xamarin-docs/Xamarin/SfEffectsView/Effects.md

 # Effects

-The Effects View control provides support to ripple effect, highlight effect and more.
-This section explains about the different effects available in effects view.
+The SfEffectsView control provides support to ripple effect, highlight effect, and more.
+This section explains about different effects available in effects view.

 ## Ripple

-[`SfEffects.Ripple`] is a growable circle, which is initially centered on the tapped location and it will grow till the whole layout is filled. [`SfEffects.Ripple`] will render based on [`SfEffectsView.InitialRippleFactor`].
+The [`SfEffects.Ripple`] is a growable circle, which is initially placed on the tapped location, and it will grow till the whole layout is filled. [`SfEffects.Ripple`] is rendered based on [`SfEffectsView.InitialRippleFactor`].

 {% tabs %}